awsdocs/amazon-connect-admin-guide/doc_source/how-to-reference-attributes.md

 ## Set contact attribute example<a name="set-contact-attribute-example"></a>

-Use a [Set contact attributes](set-contact-attributes.md) block to set a value that is later referenced in a contact flow\.
+Use a [Set contact attributes](set-contact-attributes.md) block to set a value that is later referenced in a flow\.
 For example, create a personalized greeting for customers routed to a queue based on the type of customer account\.
 You could also define an attribute for a company name or line of business to include in the text to speech strings said to a customer\.
 The **Set contact attributes** block is useful for copying attributes retrieved from external sources to user\-defined attributes\.

 **To set a contact attribute with a [Set contact attributes](set-contact-attributes.md) block**

 1. In Amazon Connect, choose **Routing**, **Contact flows**\.

-1. Select an existing contact flow, or create a new one\.
+1. Select an existing flow, or create a new one\.

 1. Add a **Set contact attributes** block\.